world-federation-of-advertisers/cross-media-measurement/src/main/k8s/local/README.md

   --define=event_query=<TypeOfEventQuery>
 ```

-In the command, you can specify the type of `event_query` you want to use.
+In the command, you will specify the type of `event_query` you want to use.
 The
 default is `randomEventQuery` which will generate random VIDs for each edp.
 You
 can use `csvEventQuery` to query VIDs from a CSV file for each edp.